 For its first foray into India, the Raffles group chose an eight-hectare private island accessible only via a boat ride across Udaipur’s flamingo-dotted Udai Sagar Lake.
 The palatial East-meets-West estate features Tuscan columns, chhatri (Mughal-style domed pavilions), muraled walls, and symmetric gardens, but also spectacular local craftsmanship: think grand inlay tables and entire walls covered in metallic tikri work.
 This is Rajasthan à la Rome.
 The 101 rooms—some with heated pools and cabanas—come with untrammeled views of the lake and the surrounding Aravalli hills.
-The cherries on the cake are the signature Raffles experiences like a 90-minute massage at the exquisitely designed spa, high tea at the highly photogenic Writer’s Bar, and Udaipur Slings (a localized version of the classic Singaporean cocktail) at the Long Bar.
+The cherries on the cake are the signature Raffles experiences like a 90-minute massage at the exquisitely designed spa, high tea at The Writers Bar, and Udaipur Slings (a localized version of the classic Singaporean cocktail) at the Long Bar.
 All in all, it looks set to give Rajasthan’s legendary hotels some stiff competition.

 raffles.com/udaipur; doubles from US$540